 A person's style essences describe their looks or what kind of beauty they communicate - because there isn't just one type of beauty.
 Beauty comes in many facets, and each style essence portrays a different aspect.
 Depending on the style essences you have, certain looks will emphasise and bring out that kind of beauty in you.

 And there is a simple reason for this: clothing that follows the natural lines of your body and face (your overall appearance) will look harmonious on you.
 Whereas clothing that doesn’t respect your lines will look disharmonious or odd.

 So we could also say that style essences or style identities are the natural lines and shapes of your face and body repeated in clothing.
 This is not to be confused with the traditional ‘fruit’ body shape theory.
 That theory is concerned with achieving symmetry in your silhouette.
 Style essences are about repeating the natural lines of your body in your clothing to achieve a harmonious look.

 To demonstrate this better, let’s look at an example:

 This is when Beyoncé wears her lines.
 She looks stunning and her clothes look like they're part of her.

 And this is Beyoncé when her clothes don't respect her natural lines:

 This is not a question about how beautiful Beyoncé is.
-It’s simply about how much she looks like herself in clothing that follows her natural lines of her body vs. clothing that doesn’t and therefore looks odd or unnatural on her.
+It’s simply about how much she looks like herself in clothing that follows the natural lines of her body vs. clothing that doesn’t and therefore looks odd or separate from her.

 Beyoncé's look is sexy.
 It's what her physical appearance communicates.
-So any clothing that does not portray this kind of style looks odd on her.
+So any clothing that does not portray this kind of style will look odd on her.

 Let’s look at another example: